HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 The steps in this tutorial series will work for any U.S. census data, such as age, race, income, etc.

+[Censusreporter.org](https://censusreporter.org/) is a tool for learning which census variables are available, and how they are collected.

 ![Screenshot of final map, showing renter occupied units in Somerville and Cambridge](media/1.png) _Example of the tenure data we will work with, uploaded to ArcGIS Online._